KevinBorjaAnalytics/Project-Pizza-Restaurant-Sales/README.md

 In this section we will be focusing on the main task of providing answers to the specific questions given by Plato's Pizza.

 #### 1. What days and times do we tend to be busiest?
-The metric used determine how busy the restaurant is, will be the number of total orders.
+The metric used to determine how busy the restaurant is, will be the number of total orders.

 ```SQL
 SELECT COUNT(order_id) AS total_orders FROM orders;